MaxiTrien/spotify-data-science-project/README.md

 # spotify-data-science-project
-A Data Science Projekt for a University Lab Course.
+A Data Science Project for a University Lab Course.

 #### Welcome to the Spotify Group page for the Data Mining Lab SoSe 2022